6.3 Classifying Human Variation

 6.3 Summary

-• Humans seem to have a need to and label people based on their similarities and differences.
+• Humans seem to have a need to classify and label people based on their similarities and differences.
 Three approaches to classifying human variation include typological, populational, and clinal approaches.

 • The typological approach involves creating a typology, which is a system of discrete categories, or races.
 This approach was widely used by scientists until the early 20th century.
 Racial categories are based on observable phenotypic traits (such as skin colour), but other traits and behaviors are often assumed to apply to racial groups, as well.
-The use of racial classifications often leads to .
+The use of racial classifications often leads to racism.

 • By the mid-20th century, scientists started advocating a population approach.
 This assumes that the breeding population, which is the unit of evolution, is the only biologically meaningful group.
 While this approach makes sense in theory, in reality, it can rarely be applied to actual human populations.
 With few exceptions, most human populations are not closed breeding populations.